-"Absolute need" says Northumberland leader for A1 to be dualled
+Northumberland leader says 'absolute need' for A1 to be dualled

-Council leader calls for government assurances over A1 dualling
+Council leader calls for assurances over A1 dualling

 - Published

-The leader of Northumberland Council Council says there is "an absolute need" for the government to stick to its plans to dual the A1.
+There is "an absolute need" for the government to stick to its plans to dual the A1, the leader of Northumberland County Council said.

-Councillor Glen Sanderson told BBC Radio Newcastle he wanted the new Prime Minister to bring about "sufficient discipline, grip and understanding" at the top.
+Councillor Glen Sanderson told BBC Radio Newcastle he wanted the new prime minister to bring about "sufficient discipline, grip and understanding" at the top.

-He has welcomed new appointments to the Cabinet with Grant Shapps as Business Secretary and Michael Gove as Levelling Up Secretary.
+He welcomed new appointments to the Cabinet with Grant Shapps as Business Secretary and Michael Gove as Levelling Up Secretary.

 Mr Sanderson said he was keen to speak to Mr Gove about the devolution deal for the north east of England which would see councils united.

-It is almost eight years since David Cameron announced an A1 upgrade was "vital" to the north east of England.
+It is almost eight years since former prime minister David Cameron announced an A1 upgrade was "vital" to the North East.

 Visiting Northumberland in December 2014, Mr Cameron said the £290m plan to part-dual the carriageway north of Newcastle would help rebalance the economy in the region.

-Berwick-upon-Tweed MP Anne-Marie Trevelyan was elected to Parliament in 2015, largely on the back of the promise to dual 13 miles of the route between Morpeth and Ellingham.
+Berwick-upon-Tweed MP Anne-Marie Trevelyan was elected to Parliament in 2015, with one of her pledges to dual 13 miles of the route between Morpeth and Ellingham.

 As Transport Secretary under Liz Truss' Ms Trevelyan's appointment in September sparked optimism the work would be accelerated.
 Earlier former Transport Secretary Grant Shapps put off a final decision on the A1 until December.